 Our job as Out On The Shelf’s programming committee is to continuously develop new and exciting things for the community as a whole – with all its niche interests.
 We want to be Out In Guelph, and create our safe spaces – not only across the city – but across age gaps, race gaps, ability gaps, and for all interests.
 It will be socials and dances, it will be games, it will be support for youth, it will be athletics, and of course, it will always be books and resources.

-Pride and Prejudice is a social and informational group for LGBTIQ+ youth to get together and interact with their peers and trained LGBTQ+ facilitators.
-This group encourages and supports LGBTQ+ youth to develop leadership skills, share their knowledge and experiences, and become actively engaged in strengthening their health and wellbeing through fun and creative activities.
+Pride and Prejudice is a social and informational group for LGBTQ+ youth to get together and interact with their peers and trained LGBTQ+ facilitators.
+This group encourages and supports LGBTQ+ youth to develop leadership skills, share their knowledge and experiences, and become actively engaged in strengthening their health and well-being through fun and creative activities.

 Pride & Prejudice has three goals

 The Peer Experience & Relational Support (PEARS) program was started to connect people in our communities together.